Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - Bootstrap4 (https://getbootstrap.com)
 - Fonts have been obtained from Google Fonts (https://fonts.google.com)
 - and icons have been rendered from Fontawesome (https://www.fontawesome.com)
+- JavaScript - the code snippet for the slideshows on canoes.html and routes.html have been taken from https://www.w3schools.com/howto/howto_js_slideshow.asp and then modified.

 ## Testing [section in progress]